poult-lab/daily-word/english_words_ learning.md

 'to continue to do sth despite difficulties or opposition, in a way that can seem unreasonable'

 [v]  The questioning came after the Chinese platform opened its first customer center in Korea in November 2022 and saw its local customers in Korea surpassing 5 million in number last August.
-Despite its growing presence in Korea, the counterfeit issue persisted.
+Despite its growing presence in Korea, the counterfeit issue persisted./Airfares are heavily influenced by high jet fuel costs—which have surged due to the conflict—and reduced flight capacity, which likely means elevated prices will persist for several months, according to experts.

 'to continue to exist'